top of page

 There is great hope that developmental trauma disorder will make it into a future edition of the DSM, as Van der Kolk and others have continued to gather research on the condition.
 In turn, there is hope that this more encompassing diagnosis will lead to better treatment and outcomes for our traumatized children.

-While we anticipate progress at the clinical level, we as parents must move forward.
-We can find leverage in educating ourselves and the providers our children see, no matter what we choose to call the very real struggle that impacts our families every day.
+While we anticipate progress at the clinical level, we as parents must move forward no matter how long it takes.
+We can find leverage in educating ourselves and the providers our children see, as the greater medical community learns how to properly diagnose the very real struggles that impact our families every day.

 About the Author: